Yandex Cloud

 datalens.collections.limitedViewerdatalens.collections.limitedViewer

 You can assign the datalens.collections.limitedViewer role to a collection.
-It allows you to view the info on it and its nested collections and workbooks, which includes viewing charts and dashboards of the nested workbook workbooks.
+It allows you to view info on the collection and its nested collections and workbooks, which includes viewing charts, dashboards, and reports of the nested workbooks.
 In the DataLens UI, this role is referred to as Limited viewer.
 You may want to only assign this role through the DataLens UI.

 Users with this role can: